NaghamMohamedMohamed/GKE-Secure-Deployment/README.md

 kubectl get ingress
 ```
 - This will output an EXTERNAL IP , which is the HTTP Load Balancer IP that exposes your app publicly ( Access the app via http://<EXTERNAL_IP> )
-- You can also use CLI Method : cutl http://<EXTERNAL_IP>
+- You can also use CLI Method : curl http://<EXTERNAL_IP>
 ---